Parents & Guardians

 Parents and guardians play an important role in helping youth make healthy decisions about sex.
 Research shows that young people are more confident in their decisions when they have a trusted adult to talk to.
-Teens may or may not want to talk to you about sex, but there are lots of things you can do to make yourself available to them.
-Be sure to check out our tips on talking with teens about sex and sexual health.
+While your teen may or may not want to talk to you about sex, there are lots of things you can do to make yourself available to them.

 ARE ADULTS ALLOWED TO COME INTO TEEN CLINIC?

 We encourage all teens to discuss their visit and their subsequent decisions with their parent/guardian.
 In fact, about half of our Teen Clinic patients report that they have told a parent or guardian about coming to Teen Clinic.
 We even have parents/guardians who accompany their child to the clinic and help them to make a donation for services.